YuZh98/Anti-correlation-Gaussian/README.md

 # Anti-correlation-Gaussian

-This repository contains the code for the paper [*Gibbs Sampling using Anti-correlation Gaussian Data Augmentation, with Applications to L1-ball-type Models*](https://arxiv.org/abs/2309.09371).
+This repository contains the code and the funnctional magnetic resonance imaging (fMRI) data for the paper [*Gibbs Sampling using Anti-correlation Gaussian Data Augmentation, with Applications to L1-ball-type Models*](https://arxiv.org/abs/2309.09371).

 ## Overview of Files